EU Announcement FAQs

 The Eclipse Foundation is supported by over 300 members, including industry leaders who have embraced open source as a key enabler for their business strategies.

 The Eclipse Foundation exists to advance open source projects and to cultivate communities and business ecosystems around the globe.
 The Foundation provides four key services to the Eclipse community:

 Open source innovation will drive the technological solutions expected to transform the global economy.
 The Eclipse Foundation strives to enable these solutions by being the leading community for individuals and organizations to collaborate on commercially-friendly open source, for the benefit of industries and developer communities worldwide.

 To an extent, this move is merely confirmation of the Foundation’s current reality and global growth trajectory.
 The Eclipse Foundation is already the largest open source organization in Europe as measured in staff, projects, developers, and members.
-One hundred seventy members and over nine hundred committers are based in Europe and we have operated our subsidiary Eclipse Foundation Europe GmbH for seven years.
+One hundred seventy members and over nine hundred committers are based in Europe and we have operated our subsidiary Eclipse Foundation Europe GmbH for more than seven years.

 Q. What does the Eclipse Foundation hope to achieve with its move to Europe?

 By moving to Europe, we aim to advance open source projects that can transform the global economy, for the benefit of industries and developer communities worldwide.
 The free flow of software innovation is critical to economic activity in all countries, in all industry sectors.
 From our new base in Europe, we will accelerate the growth of a global, sustainable ecosystem with a competitive and level playing field that delivers broad benefits to developers and industry.

 Q. How does open source contribute to the global economy?